Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization

 It should be mentioned that many papers on axiomatic bargaining theory have studied rules involving the 0--1 normalization.
-Indeed, \citet{pivato2009twofold}, \citet{baris2018timing}, and \citet{peitler2023rational} characterized the relative utilitarian solution.
+For instance, \citet{pivato2009twofold} and \citet{baris2018timing} characterized the relative utilitarian solution.
 While rules with egalitarian concerns and the 0--1 normalization have rarely been examined in the context of preference aggregation, they have played a central role in axiomatic bargaining theory.
 A solution concept that incorporates the 0--1 normalization and an egalitarian attitude was proposed by \citet{kalai1975other}.
-Their solution chooses the weakly Pareto optimal outcome proportional to the maximum utility levels that individuals can achieve.
-This solution can be interpreted as a choice rule that first normalizes individuals' utility level with the 0--1 interval and then chooses an outcome in an egalitarian way.
-Under this interpretation, the relative fair aggregation rules become similar to bargaining solutions, such as that introduced by Kalai and Smorodinsky.
+Their solution chooses the weakly Pareto optimal outcome that is proportional to the maximum utility levels that individuals can achieve.
+This solution can be interpreted as a choice rule that first normalizes individual utilities into the 0--1 interval and then chooses an outcome in an egalitarian way.
+Under this interpretation, the relative fair aggregation rules are similar to bargaining solutions, such as the Kalai--Smorodinsky solution.
 Indeed, \citet{nakamura2025wp} has considered bargaining solutions that correspond to the relative fair aggregation rules.
-By comparison, we have derived these rules using axioms related to the mixture operation which can be formalized owing to our framework with uncertainty.
+By contrast, we have derived these rules using a mixture operation that can be naturally formalized owing to our framework with uncertainty.

-\section{Appendix}
+\begin{appendix}